VirtusaPolarisGTO/NyQL/README.md

   * **NYQL_JDBC_PASSWORD_ENC**: base64 encoded database password.
   * **NYQL_JDBC_DRIVER**: driver class name of the jdbc driver.

-3. There are two ways of configuring and running NyQL from a java application.
+3. There are three ways of configuring and running NyQL from a java application.
   * __Per-process configuration__: Use this method if you are absolutely sure that you use only one instance of NyQL in the application process.
 Here you should be able to use static methods provided by `NyQL` class.
 See below example code.